-The purpose of this test is to evaluate the operation of ultrasonic proximity sensors (referred to as parking sensors) with Pico Technology’s ultrasonic parking sensor detector.
+The purpose of this test is to evaluate the operation of ultrasonic proximity sensors (referred to as parking sensors) using an Ultrasonic parking sensor detector.

 This known good waveform has the following characteristics:

 A typical parking sensor can be considered as both a transmitter and a receiver.
 An internal piezoelectric device is utilised to not only generate a high-frequency pulse through the air but also to convert any reflected pulses to a voltage representation of distance.